lesserkuma/256M_ROM_Builder/README.md

 --import-sram              import individual SRAM files into a 512 KB SRAM compilation file
 ```

+### Limitations
+- up to 108 ROMs total
+- up to 16 ROMs that use SRAM
+- up to 32 MB combined file size (since ROMs need to be aligned in a very specific way, there may be less usable space)

 ## Compatibility
 Tested repro cartridges:
 - SD008-6810-512S with MSP55LV512